 General Education: 15 Credits

-Fifteen (15) general education credits of Minnesota Transfer Curriculum (MnTC) are required.
-MnTC credits must be from three different goal areas.
-Student is required to take: MATH 1500 Also see: Welding Technology diploma, Basic Welding certificate,
+Fifteen (15) credits of general education credits from the Minnesota Transfer Curriculum (MnTC) are required.
+MnTC credits must be from three different goal areas and can be completed separate from or together with the technical credit requirements.